2025 Tanzanian election protests: Massacre allegation

-According to later reports, two weeks after the protests began, they regarded the events as a massacre.
-These allegations come as there are sufficient reports of police shooting live ammunitions at the protestors and bystanders, video footage of injured and dead bodies, claims that police forces, have hidden bodies, committed extrajudicial killings, mass graves were dug throughout the country and claims that thousands of civilians were killed during the time of the protests.
+Several reports emerging two weeks after the protests called the situation a massacre.
+These allegations came as there are sufficient reports of police shooting live ammunitions at the protestors and bystanders, video footage of injured and dead bodies, claims that police forces, have hidden bodies, committed extrajudicial killings, mass graves were dug throughout the country and claims that thousands of civilians were killed during the time of the protests.
 These actions were done according to reports under an internet shutdown in Tanzania.